sundayluckyenyinna/quickdial/Readme.markdown

     quickdial.nestedFileSeparator=UNDER_SCORE (other value is DOT)          // specify the joiner or operator for the qualified name of the documents quickdial.optionToMessageSeparator=". " (default)                       // specifies the joiner between each option and content of a message line
 ```
-The above shows that all templating pattern of the thymeleaf will be supported and the thymeleaf template context for data replacement will be read from the **UssdModel** auto-injectable in the UssdSubMenuHandler methods.
+The above shows that all templating pattern of the thymeleaf will be supported and the thymeleaf template context for data replacement will be read from the **UssdModel** auto-injectable in the UssdSubMenuMapping methods.

 ## Events
 <p>